 Please ensure you allow enough time for your portfolio case to reach our office by the deadline.
 We will return portfolios by mail (Canada Post, C.O.D.) only if they were submitted by mail and if they fit into an envelope that is no larger 11" x 17".

-You can pick up your portfolio from the Fine Art program office on scheduled portfolio pick up date between 9:30 a.m. and 4 p.m.
-Unclaimed portfolios will be discarded.
-If you are unable to pick-up your portfolio during the specified times or by the specified date, please contact us to make alternative arrangements.
+Pick up your portfolio between 9:30 a.m. and 4:00 p.m. from Room 11-154 in Allard Hall (11110-104 Avenue) during the specified pick-up dates and dates for the portfolio submission period you’ve chosen.
+If you are unable to pick up your portfolio during the specified times or by the specified date, please contact us to make alternative arrangements.

 If someone is picking up your portfolio on your behalf, that person must bring a signed permission form.